winterlamon/free-the-pink/README.md

 # free-the-pink
-A Google Extension to pink-ify buttons and links
+A Google Chrome Extension to pink-ify buttons and links #FreeThePink